Garth Davis (surgeon): Biography

-In Media
+Media work

 Davis has gained media recognition for helping several people, including a celebrity, lose hundreds of pounds by using bariatric surgery in combination with lifestyle changes.
 One person became a triathlete.

-Davis has partnered with Memorial Hermann Memorial City Medical Center and Rawfully Organic Co-Op to open Houston’s first hospital-based organic produce stand.
+Davis has partnered with Memorial Hermann Memorial City Medical Center and Rawfully Organic Co-Op to open Houston's first hospital-based organic produce stand.
 They have launched a "Farmacy" program with specialized prescription pads for this purpose.
 Patients are prescribed fruits and vegetables.